jmitch0901/FeedMyStarvingChildren/README.md

 1. Navigate to the project's /seeds directory.

-2. Type `mongo seedPixels.js`
+2) Type `mongo seedPixels.js`

-3. **Be Patient.** It is inserting 1,000,000 entries and could take roughly _10 minutes_ to complete.
+3.  **Be Patient.** It is inserting 1,000,000 entries and could take roughly _5-10 minutes_ to complete, depending on your system specs.

-4. Once the cursor for your terminal/command prompt is released, the initialization of the database is complete.
+4) Once the cursor for your terminal/command prompt is released, the initialization of the database is complete.

 ### Running the App